Home Browse Listings Markets Agents Guides How to Buy

 Búzios, Trancoso, Jericoacoara: supply-locked by zoning, intensely seasonal, priced for scarcity.
 Enter at the top tier or not at all.

 Most "buy in Brazil" sites are a thin layer of content wrapped around a lead form — the content exists to capture you, not to inform you.
 Brazilkeys is the opposite.
-It is a reference: the same factual backbone for every market, neighborhood-level depth, and a stated downside on every page, because buyers price risk better than they price hype.
+It is a reference, with the same factual scaffolding behind every market and a stated trade-off on every page, because buyers price risk better than they price hype.

 The buying mechanics — CPF, the registered FX inflow, the cartório, ITBI and IPTU, the investor-visa threshold — are national and identical everywhere in Brazil.
-Learn them once in the guides, then use the market pages to decide where.
+Learn them once in the guides, then use the market pages to decide where, then browse the directory to see what's listed.
 When you're ready to transact, you engage your own independent Brazilian attorney — that relationship should never run through a website.

 Start here